foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/simulators/qemu.md

-# Debugging Baremetal Applications Using QEMU
+# Building Applications and Debugging on QEMU

 ## Building and Debugging Applications